waldowred5/Sith-Lord-Jedi-Ewok/README.md

 <br>

+Installation:

+To download *'Sith-Lord, Jedi, Ewok'* as a gem, you can find it at RubyGems.org here: https://rubygems.org/gems/Sith-Lord_Jedi_Ewok

 *NB!
-The below installation instructions are not currently working.
+The above installation currently contains pathing errors when running the gem.
 To run the application, download source code from https://github.com/waldowred5/T1A3-Terminal-App, and then run the following command*

 `sith_jedi_ewok` in terminal from the following directory:

 `/Users/[user_name]/T1A3-Terminal-App/src/sith_jedi_ewok`

+To download all dependencies, run `bundle install` in the same directory.

 <br>

-Installation: **< Not Working**

-Add this line to your application's Gemfile:
+If importing to your own application, add this line to your application's Gemfile:

 ```ruby
 gem 'Sith-Lord_Jedi_Ewok'